 Meetings shall be held regularly.
 Time, location, and frequency of general meetings (rehearsals) shall be determined by the Executive Board.
 Barring exceptional circumstances, the Band must convene at least weekly during academic periods.
 Time, location, and frequency of Board meetings shall be determined by the President except that the Board must convene at least twice a month during academic periods.
 Time, location, and frequency of Council meetings shall be determined by the President and announced at least seven (7) days in advance, except in unforeseen circumstances.
 The Council must convene at least monthly during academic periods.

 Article VI: Amendments

-Amendments to the Constitution may be proposed at a general meeting (rehearsal) by a member in good standing, the amendment having been submitted to the membership for review one (1) week in advance of the meeting at which it is proposed.
-Once duly proposed, amendments to the Constitution shall be ratified by a two-thirds (2/3) vote of the members in good standing voting at the meeting, a quorum of one-half (1/2) being present for the vote.
+Amendments to the Constitution may be proposed at a general meeting (rehearsal) by a member eligible to vote, the amendment having been submitted to the membership for review one (1) week in advance of the meeting at which it is proposed.
+Once duly proposed, amendments to the Constitution shall be ratified by a two-thirds (2/3) vote of the eligible members voting at the meeting, a quorum of one-half (1/2) being present for the vote.

 Article VII: Ratification

-This Constitution shall be in effect, superseding all previous Constitutions, when approved by a two-thirds (2/3) vote of the members in good standing, a quorum of at least one-half (1/2) of those individuals in good standing being present, the motion having been submitted to the membership in writing at least two (2) weeks prior.
+This Constitution shall be in effect, superseding all previous Constitutions, when approved by a two-thirds (2/3) vote of the eligible members voting at the meeting, a quorum of one-half (1/2) being present, the motion having been submitted to the membership in writing at least two (2) weeks prior.